donkeyrat/VanillaPlus/README.md

  - Fixed a problem with the Thunderstore page.

+ ### 2.2.3

+ - Fixed nothing appearing in the Unit Creator.

+ ### 2.2.4

+ - Fixed the Ice Giant lacking team color.
+ - Fixed the Dark Peasant's flaming hair not appearing in the proper faction.

 ## Credits

 This mod was created by Team Grad, an ambitious mod team that aims to improve the game through adding a plethora of new content.